qmachine/qm-ruby-turnkey/README.md

 -------

-[Documentation](https://docs.qmachine.org) is a beautiful thing, but writing directions for software installation is painful.
+[Documentation](https://docs.qmachine.org) is a beautiful thing, but writing directions for installing software is painful.
 QMachine (QM), like any other project, has a lot of pieces, and even though the entire point of QM is that you should *not* install anything, some folks insist upon it.
 I understand completely, because sometimes the only way to understand how something works is